Scenerainc/Documentation-Website/docs/android-app-setup.md

 ---
-title: Forestry CMS
+title: Setup
 date: 2020-01-02
-slug: forestry-cms
+slug: android-app-setup

 ---
-## Import starter
+## Some sub header 1

 [![](https://assets.forestry.io/import-to-forestryK.svg)](https://app.forestry.io/quick-start?repo=samuelhorn/jamdocs&engine=other&preview=https://res.cloudinary.com/forestry-io/image/fetch/w_400,h_300,c_fill,f_jpg/https://forestry.io/img/starters/jamdocs.png "Import to Forestry")

 This project has been pre-configured to work with Forestry, just import your repository ✨ Any changes you make will be commited back to the repo.

-## Start Instant Previews
+## Some sub header 2

 Start the preview environement if you want to be able to preview your website.